 What is HPV?

-It is thought that at least half of all people who are sexually active have been exposed to at least one type of HPV.
+Human papillomavirus (HPV) is the most common infection that is passed by skin-to-skin sexual contact.
+There are over 200 different kinds of HPV.
+At least half of all sexually active people have been exposed to at least one type of HPV.
 Most people will have no symptoms of HPV infection and no related health problems.
-However, some types of the virus can cause genital warts in men and women.
-Other types of HPV can cause cervical cancer in women or other cancers in both men and women.
+However, some types of HPV do cause health problems, like genital warts.
+Others can cause cancer of the cervix and vagina, the penis, the mouth/throat, and the anus.

 What is the HPV vaccine?

 The HPV vaccine protects against infection with some types of HPV that cause cancer and genital warts.
 Gardasil®9, which protects against 9 of the HPV virus types, is the brand name of the HPV vaccine currently available in the United States.
 The vaccine is approved for people between the ages of 9 and 45 years of age but provides the most protection when given before becoming sexually active.
 The vaccine is given in either two or three doses (series).
 Gardasil®9 does not contain a live virus.
 This means it is noninfectious and cannot give a person HPV.
 Noninfectious vaccines in general are considered a low concern for pregnancy.
 MotherToBaby has a general fact sheet on vaccines here: https://mothertobaby.org/fact-sheets/vaccines-pregnancy/.

 I got the HPV vaccine.
 Can it make it harder for me to get pregnant?